2024 Intuit Financial Literacy Survey

 The taboo of talking about money

-Money talk can be awkward, and for many, it’s a subject they’d rather avoid.
+Money talk can be awkward, and for many, it's a subject they'd rather avoid.
 While 87% of women talk about money with their closest friends and family members, 27% feel uneasy talking about money in social settings.
 This is compared to just 17% of men who say the same.
 One in 5 women say they’re more comfortable talking about sex than money (22%).
 This financial taboo is more prevalent among Gen Z respondents, with 34% finding it easier to discuss their sex lives than their bank accounts.
-While open conversations about money are crucial for breaking down stigma and improving financial literacy, the fear of judgment remains a significant barrier.
-Nearly 1 in 3 women worry that others will judge their intelligence based on how they talk about money (31%), making discussions around finances challenging and uncomfortable for many.
+While open conversations about money can be crucial for breaking down stigma and improving financial literacy, the fear of judgment remains a significant barrier.
+Nearly 1 in 3 women worry that others will judge their intelligence based on how they talk about money (31%), making discussions around finances challenging and uncomfortable for some.

 Today's money 101 is a mix of school and social media